AdobeDocs/experience-platform.en/help/edge/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | Object   | No           | `"in"`|

 Sets the user's default consent.
 This is used when there is no consent preference already saved for the user.
+The other valid values are `"pending"` and `"out"`.
+This default value is not persisted to the user's profile.
+Only when setConsent is called is the user's profile updated.
+* `"in"` - When this is set or no value is provided, work proceeds without user consent preferences.
-The other valid value is `"pending"`.
-When this is set, work will be queued until the user provides consent preferences.
+* `"pending"` - When this is set, work will be queued until the user provides consent preferences.
+* `"out"` - When this is set, work will be discarded until the user provides consent preferences.
 After the user's preferences have been provided, work either proceeds or is aborted based on the user's preferences.
 See [Supporting Consent](../consent/supporting-consent.md) for more information.

 ## Personalization options